-- You can enter individual email addresses, or bulk upload a list.
+- You can enter individual email addresses, or copy and paste a comma separated list.

 - You’ll be given the option to create a customized invitation message.

 - Users will receive your invitation with a link to the forum.
-They will need to click the link in the email to confirm their email address, and then they will be prompted to create a password.
-Users must have a confirmed email address and password before they will be able to view the private forum.
+They will need to click the link in the email to confirm their email address, and then they will be prompted to sign-in.
+Users must have a confirmed email address before they will be able to view the private forum.

 If you have Single Sign-On (SSO) set up, you can grant access to your private forums through SSO.
 When your SSO users sign in, they will automatically be given access to the forum.